Prior to 1850, the investigation and prosecution of crime in Pennsylvania was the province of the state Attorney General and his deputies.

 Since that time, the voters of Monroe County have elected 25 such “men learned in the law” as their District Attorney.

-The current District Attorney, E. David Christine, Jr., is in his fourth term serving the people of Monroe County as District Attorney.
+The current District Attorney, E. David Christine, Jr., is in his fifth term serving the people of Monroe County as District Attorney.

 Former Monroe County District Attorneys